 The K. u.
 K. Hofzuckerbäckerei

-First established in 1786, Demel has carved itself into the history of Vienna and the landscape of the old town centre.
+First established in 1786, Demel has certainly carved itself into the history of Vienna and the landscape of the old town centre.

 This Konditorei occupies new premises on Kohlmarkt, the pedestrianised street that leads away from the Hofburg palace toward the Graben and Stephansdom cathedral.